Clarifying the Growth Mindset - March 2017

 Do you have comments/thoughts about the proposed amendments to Section 100.5 and 200.4 of the Commissioner’s Regulations to Require Superintendents to Make a Local Determination?
 Share them by 12/2/16 through email at email@example.com or regular mail to Angelica Infante, New York State Education Department, 89 Washington Avenue, Albany, NY 12234.

 The Superintendent Determination of Graduation Form for a local diploma is used to document the superintendent’s determination and, once complete, a copy is given to the parent, student, and NYSED.
 A copy is also maintained in the student’s record.

 The Regulations of the Commissioner of Education: Part 200 has been updated to reflect the new transition services requirements.
 The Transition Services section of this regulation begins on page 49.
 Click here to view the latest version of the regulations.

-High Impact Instructional Toolkit
+High Impact Instructional Toolkit - October 2015

 Designed to complement Jim Knight’s book High Impact Instruction, this webpage has a wealth of tools to help teachers, coaches and administrators.
 There are simple checklists for things like creating guiding questions and developing checks for understanding.
 There are also video snippets from coaching sessions on topics like learning maps and assessing student engagement.